kumu/docs/guides/controls/cluster-control.md

 * `summary` override the summary that's shown for the current selection (for `as: dropdown`).
 The summary will be shown regardless of what's selected so there's no need to use `placeholder` in this case.
 * `default` defines which field values should be selected by default (for `by: "field"` only).
 Use `select-all` to select everything by default.

+[Check out our controls reference](/guides/controls/controls-reference.md) to see the full list of properties and values recognized by the cluster control.

 **Supported children**

 If you want to use custom selectors to build clustering options, you'll need to list each option out separately.
 The options are defined by `option` blocks nested within the control and each `option` supports the following properties: